JorikJooken/averageSubtreeOrderUnderEdgeAddition/calcMeanSubtreeOrderResults/averageSubtreeOrderUnderEdgeAddition/README.md

 will result in the following output:

 ```
-All decreased or not: 0
-It decreased 6 times out of 7 pairwise non-isomorphic graphs
+Average order non-strictly decreased 6 times out of 7 pairwise non-isomorphic graphs
+Average order strictly decreased 5 times out of 7 pairwise non-isomorphic graphs
 ```

+Note that for both files, the dumbbell with parameters (6,6,4) is also included (e.g. the file addOneEdgeToDumbbell_6_6_4.txt contains 7 graphs and their average subtree order: the dumbbell itself and also the 6 pairwise non-isomorphic graphs obtained by adding an edge to that dumbbell).